BeshoyOsamaAzmy/InternIntelligence_Model-Hyperparameter-Tuning/README.md

 # InternIntelligence_Model-Hyperparameter-Tuning
-I used GridSearch to choose best model and hyperparameters tuning
+I used GridSearch to choose best model and optimal hyperparameters tuning